jacklreilly/CompRuralPolitics/README.md

 * Analysis DO Files - Folder contains all the DO files used to generate the data analysis in Stata
 * Results - Folder contains text files for the printout of results in Stata
 * Graphs - Folder contains PDF versions of the graphs that are generated from Stata using the code available in the Analysis.do file.

+### *Outline*

+This folder contains the materials used to create the Point-Based Outline due on 11/11/2018 for Transitions to Democracy.